 It was quite a while after I met my husband that I found out he was adopted.
-It was a dark secret back in those days, something to be hidden from all but the closest of family – it was as if you would go straight to hell if you even mentioned the word.
+It was a dark secret back in those days, something to be hidden from all but the closest of the family – it was as if you would go straight to hell if you even mentioned the word.

-I suppose that finding out Donald was adopted and the fact that I came from a very large family (five sisters and one brother) were what first got me interested in genealogy and family history, not to forget the arrival of our first computer with internet connectivity.
+I suppose that finding out Donald was adopted and the fact that I came from a very large family (five sisters and one brother) was what first got me interested in genealogy and family history, not to forget the arrival of our first computer with internet connectivity.

 This is Donald’s story.